Decay of solutions of the wave equation in cosmological spacetimes -- a numerical analysis: Results

 We emphasize that, if $\phi$ solves the wave equation $\square_g \phi = 0$, then $\partial_t \phi$ does not generally solve the same equation.
 It is not then surprising that the intervals of $p$ determining the decays in \eref{flat_decay_pi} differ from the intervals in \eref{flat_decay_phi}.

 Among the above results, the Minkowski spacetime ($p=0$) exhibits the influence of dispersive effects on waves: here, for large times, linear waves decay to the zero solution due to their dispersion in a non-compact space \cite{Sogge}.
 Furthermore, if $\phi$ solves the wave equation in Minkowski spacetime, so does $\partial_t \phi$, which therefore decays with the same rate.
-In expanding spacetimes, dispersive effects are weaker, since spatial regions are moving farther apart, and redshift comes into play (see \cite{NatarioRossetti}).
-The interplay between these two effects will be clarified by the behaviour of tails, that we now discuss.
+In expanding spacetimes, dispersive effects are weaker, since spatial regions are moving farther apart, and redshift comes into play.
+A further analysis of the correlation between the decay of waves and the expansion rate of the underlying background in the flat case, also based on physical grounds, can be found in the introduction of \cite{NatarioRossetti}.
+We stress that such a correlation does not hold in the hyperbolic case studied in section \ref{resulhyperb}: although all spacetimes in question have scale factors characterized by the same asymptotic behaviour for large times, the respective decay rates are generally different.
+The behaviour of tails, on the other hand, does not differ between the flat and the hyperbolic case.
+This suggests that the behaviour of backscattered waves encodes the relation between redshift and dispersion at a more fundamental level.
+We now analyse such phenomenon.